-Li Ka Shing Institute of Virology; Alberta Transplant Applied Genomics Centre; Advanced Microscopy Unit

-Centre of Excellence for Gastronintestinal inflammation and Immunity Research; Alberta Glycomics Centre; Alberta Transplant Applied Genomics Centre; Advanced Microscopy Unit
+Li Ka Shing Institute of Virology; Alberta Transplant Applied Genomics Centre; Advanced Microscopy Unit Centre of Excellence for Gastronintestinal inflammation and Immunity Research; Alberta Glycomics Centre; Alberta Transplant Applied Genomics Centre; Advanced Microscopy Unit

-The Academy: Appendix 9 Research Capacity Funding Gaps
+Appendix 13: Research Capacity: Funding Gaps

-Research Capacity Envelope Program:
+Research Capacity Envelope Program: Anticipated Submissions

-Anticipated Submissions

 The University of Alberta will apply to the Ministry of EAE's Research Capacity Envelope Program for \$36.M to match \$36.M in federal investments in research infrastructure.
-Due to the nature of budget finalization and equipment acquisition, this application will be for a forward commitment of funds to be released over 2-3 fiscal years.
+Due to the nature of budget finalization and equipment acquisition, this application is for a forward commitment of funds to be released over 2-3 fiscal years.

-Other Infrastructure Re-Capitalization
+Other Infrastructure Re-Capitalization Gaps

-During 2012, the University of Alberta engaged in a formal process that identified three additional research capacity areas for recapitalization.
-These are infectious diseases: \$8.7M risk assessment for environmental disease: \$2.3M

-• advanced molecular imaging for medical research: \$11.8M
+During 2012, the University of Alberta engaged in a formal process that identified three additional research capacity areas for recapitalization: These are infectious diseases: \$8.7M risk assessment for environmental disease: \$2.3M advanced molecular imaging for medical research: \$11.8M

-The university has established significant research capacity and impact in these areas through investments in faculty recruitment and through contributions towards previously funded core facilities, in partnership with the provincial and federal governments.
-These core facilities support strategic provincial priority areas; the molecular imaging facility provides services to 15 industrial and government research clients.
+The university has established significant research capacity and impact in these areas through investments in faculty recruitment and through contributions towards previously-funded core facilities, in partnership with the provincial and federal governments.
+These core facilities support strategic provincial priority areas.
+The molecular imaging facility provides services to 15 industrial and government research clients, along with 20 Canadian university and 6 U.S. universities.

-Direct Cost of Operating Core Research Services
+Direct Cost of Research Operating Gap: Core Facilities

-The University of Alberta develops, acquires, and sustains core infrastructure and services for Alberta's research and innovation enterprise.
-Examples of this infrastructure includes animal care facilities, which enable innovation and discovery related to human and livestock health; research stations that support sustainable agriculture and environment; and highly specialized equipment for advanced imaging.
+The University of Alberta develops, acquires, and sustains core infrastructure for Alberta's research and innovation enterprise that is qualitatively different from its sister Campus Alberta insitutions.
+These core facilities include animal care facilities, which enable innovation and discovery related to human and livestock health, research stations that support sustainable agriculture and environment, and highly specialized equipment for advanced imaging.
 This infrastructure provides a competitive innovation arena for Alberta's current industries and sectors, and demonstrates to those industries not yet invested in the province that their work can be executed here, in partnership with Alberta's flagship institution.
-Near-commercialization development and testing for medical, health, and drug development could not be done with the provision of the facilities provided at the U of A.